Autumn Smith, MS, CCC-SLP

 When not in the clinic, Karen enjoys listening to music on her record player, going to concerts, walking along the lakefront, spending time with family and friends, and cheering on the Iowa Hawkeyes (Go Hawks!).

-Casey Werman, MS, CF-SLP
+Casey Werman, MS, CCC-SLP